georgiee/coding-for-kids/slides.md

 ![fill](images/02-why/new-year-resolution.jpg )

 ---
-^ Angela Merkel is talking about coding as the new literacy for young people besides reading, writing and math.
+^ Germany's Bundeskanzlerin Angela Merkel is talking about coding as the new literacy for young people besides reading, writing and math.

 > "coding is the new literacy for young people"
 -- Bundeskanzlerin Merkel, Digitalkonferenz, 2016 (liberally translated)